stanford-cs348k/camera_asst/README.md

 __Tips:__

 * You may implement this assignment in any way you wish.
 We've provided a recommended sketch but feel free to improve upon our suggested algorithm.
-* Implement utilities for generating Gaussian and Laplacian pyramids first as they are wll be used in all parts of this assignment.
+* Implement utilities for generating Gaussian and Laplacian pyramids first as they will be used in all parts of this assignment.

 ## Handin ##